Set your long-term treatment goals

 think beyond symptom relief

-strive for long-term remission
+strive for lasting, steroid-free remission

 aim to visibly repair the colon lining